shehabulislam/embed-office-viewer/readme.txt

 === Office Viewer - Embed MS Word, Excel, PowerPoint and Other Office Doc ===
 Contributors: abuhayat,shehabulislam, freemius
-Tags: Embed document, ms word, pdf, document viewer, office Tested up to: 5.5
+Tags: Embed document, ms word, pdf, document viewer, office Tested up to: 5.7.2
-Stable tag: 2.0.2
+Stable tag: 2.0.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-View Microsoft Word, Excel And Powerpoint File in wordpress Using shortcode.
+View / Embed Microsoft Word, Excel, Powerpoint, more. files in wordpress Using shortcode.
+It provides a user friendly interface that help you manage your files easily.

 == Description ==

-View Microsoft Word, Excel And Powerpodint File in wordpress Using shortcode.
+View Microsoft Word, Excel, Powerpoint, more... files in wordpress Using shortcode.

 If you have Office documents on your website or blog that you want your readers to view even if they don’t have Office installed?
 Would you rather view a document before downloading it?
 To give your audience a better experience, try the Office Web Viewer.